raviqqe/hamt/README.md

 create new ones keeping original ones unmodified.

-[Hash-Array Mapped Trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) is a data structure popular as an associative array (a.k.a. map or dictionary) or set.
+[Hash-Array Mapped Trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) is a data structure popular as a map (a.k.a. associative array or dictionary) or set.
 Its immutable variant is adopted widely by functional programming languages like Scala and Clojure to implement immutable and memory-efficient associative